 You know they're important.
 HR is on your case about getting them done.
-But, they're time consuming, uncomfortable, and disorganized.
+But, they're time-consuming, uncomfortable, and difficult.
 And as a manager, you have more important things to focus on right now.

 We're talking about the dreaded performance review.

 While not exactly fun – and oftentimes stressful – performance reviews are among the most underused levers for affecting behavior in your organization.
 Reviews encourage people to play by the company rules, stop bad habits, set priorities, and hold themselves accountable.

 In a world with an enormously high sales employee turnover rate (35%), performance reviews can help you improve your reps' performance, keep their goals clear, and ensure their expectations are met.

 Not to mention, conducting a performance review helps you develop effective leadership skills and ensure clarity with your direct reports.

 In this post, we'll go over the steps you can take to better understand how to give a performance review – from organizing your thoughts to writing down your feedback and proposing next steps.